bqth29/simulated-bifurcation-algorithm/README.md

 # simulated-bifurcation-algorithm
-Python implementation of a Simulated Bifurcation algorithm in order to approximize the optimal assets allocation for a portfolio.
+Python implementation of a _Simulated Bifurcation_ algorithm in order to approximize the optimal assets allocation for a portfolio of _S&P 500_ assets.

 ## Install required packages
 This algorithm relies on several Python packages.
 To install them all, execute the following command : ```python -m pip install -r requirements.txt```.

+## Scientific background

+_Simulated bifurcation_ is an all new calculation method based on quantum physics used to approximize very accurately and quickly the optimal solution of Ising problems.

 ## Run a simulation
 To run a simulaton, you simply need to run the ```__main__.py``` file.

 ### How does it work ?

+This package relies on different Python objects:

+#### Ising models

+Ising models are represented by the ```Ising``` class.
+It posess a method called ```optimize``` that uses a _symplectic Euler's scheme_ (i.e. a Euler's scheme that better suits the Hamiltonian mechanics equations) to find an approximation of the optimal _ground state_ of the Ising problem.
+Our multiple tests revealed its accuracy is around 99%.

 #### Object
 For every simulation, we create a ```Simulated_Bifurcation``` object which contains all the necessary data to optimize the portfolio.
 All the parameters are set by default but you can choose your own ones.
 These parameters are :